Joe Namath Drug Abuse: Where Have You Gone Joe DiMaggio?

 And, that’s my opinion.

 Michael Solomon is a former NYPD Detective.
 He is the recipient of 19 awards for Excellent and Meritorious police work.
 During his tenure in the intelligence division, he was assigned to protect the Shah of Iran, and Madame Chang of Taiwan.
 He has personally met four U.S. Presidents.
-He was assigned as the intelligence officer to the U.S. State Department during treaty negations between the and Turkey.
+He was assigned as the intelligence officer to the U.S. State Department during treaty negations between the United States and Turkey.
 He holds a Bachelors Degree Magna Cum Laude in Behavioral Sciences, from the New York Institute of Technology and a Masters with Distinction in Public Administration from Long Island University.
 In 2003, he was cited by both houses of the NY State Legislature in a Resolutions as Humanitarian of the Year for his charitable contributions to his community. – He has published two books. ?Success By Default?, – The Depersonalization Of Corporate America.
 His second book ?Where Did My America Go?? explores the hypocrisy in American politics. – He has been the subject of numerous magazine and news articles.
 In 2006, he was named as Time Magazines “Person of The Year.”

 Canton-area businessman Benjamin Suarez fights back against federal charges